Skip to main content Skip to footer

 Our Procurement Team is working with the Cabinet Office’s Transforming Public Procurement team, has undergone training, and developed new policies and processes to support implementation of the Act.

-As a supplier, it's important that you are prepared for this significant change, familiarise yourself with the Act and the changes you will need to make.
+As a supplier, it's important that you prepare for this significant change, familiarise yourself with the Act and the changes you will need to make.

-Suppliers will need to register as a current or potential supplier on the Government’s new central digital platform (Find a Tender Service), which is now available.
+Suppliers will need to register as a current or potential supplier on the Government’s new central digital platform (enhanced Find a Tender service), which will be available from Monday 24 February 2025.

-Existing CCHA suppliers need to re-register on the Government's Find a Tender Service.
-It is anticipated that there will be a high demand on 24 February (the day it went live) and soon after, but you can re-register at any point as long as it's before you bid for any new public contracts.
+Existing CCHA suppliers will need to re-register on the Government's central digital platform from Monday 24 February 2025.
+It is anticipated that there will be a high demand on that day and soon after, but you can re-register at any point as long as it's before you bid for any new public contracts.
 Prospective suppliers can also register from the same date onwards.

-The benefit of the Find a Tender Service platform is that supplier profiles can be added once and shared across a number of bids to multiple public contracting authorities through provision of your unique API code.
+The benefit of the central digital platform is that supplier profiles can be added once and shared across a number of public contracting authorities through provision of your unique API code.

 The Government's Transforming Public Procurement function has put together a short guide for suppliers which explains how the new Procurement Act makes it easier to bid and work in partnership with the public sector.